LubinKerhuel/hugo/content/post/pitot-build/index.md

 The MCP3428 samples $P\_{diff}$ at 250Hz during flights. $V\_{Pitot}=\sqrt{\frac{2}{\rho}*P\_{diff}}$ with $\rho = 1.15$.

 No calibration were required.
 Sensor theoretical output scaling were used with the formula to compute the speed from the pressure. $\rho$ value was tune from a default value 1.2 to 1.16 which minimized the mean error however the improvement was not a big deal.
-The only value to adjust is the raw pressure measurement offet (zero).
-The zero value for the sensor useed is -1800.
+The only value to adjust is the raw pressure measurement offset (zero).
+The zero value for the sensor used is -1800.

 Matlab script converting 250Hz raw MCP3428 to Pressure (Pa) and Speed (m/s):